tengfoonglam/cuda-training-series/exercises/hw6/notes.md

 ## HW 6 Notes

-- Besides using Nvidia Visual Profiler, the following command can be run
+- Besides using Nvidia Visual Profiler, the following command can be run to execute performance analysis and print out the results in terminal

 `nsys profile --stats=true --cuda-um-gpu-page-faults=true --cuda-um-cpu-page-faults=true --cuda-memory-usage=true --show-output=true [terminal command to run application]`